Applied-Materials-Technology/data-simulator/README.md

 source .data-sim-env/bin/activate
 ```

-- Navigate to the root directory of the package and install it using pip:
+- Navigate to the root directory of the data-sim package and install it using pip:
 ```
 pip install .
 ```